You Turn Me On, I'm a Radio: "Urge for Going"

 The single features the only non-album B-side of Mitchell's career, a song originally recorded by Tom Rush that features on his 1968 album The Circle Game.
 Mitchell had performed the song since at least 1966 and was inspired by her hometown of Saskatoon.
 The Mitchell version remained unreleased on LP until her 1996 compilation album Hits.

+Other Joni Mitchell recordings

+The opening track on her 1974 live album Miles of Aisles is a performance with an extended outro in which she wordlessly duets with Robben Ford's electric guitar.

+The 2023 compilation Joni Mitchell Archives – Vol. 3: The Asylum Years (1972–1975) includes a version from the For the Roses early recording sessions in April 1972, credited "with Neil Young and the Stray Gators".

 Gail Davies version

 Among numerous cover versions, American country artist Gail Davies released her version of "You Turn Me On, I'm a Radio" as a single in 1982.
 Davies befriended Joni Mitchell during the early 1970s after becoming a session musician for A&M Records in California.
 As a tribute to Mitchell, Davies decided to record the song.
 Following the single's release to radio, Davies was congratulated by both Mitchell and Henry Lewy.
 Lewy was responsible for introducing Davies to the self-production of her own recordings.
 The song was recorded at the "Producer's Workshop" in Hollywood, California, United States in July 1982.
 It was produced entirely by Davies in preparation for her fourth studio record Givin' Herself Away.

 "You Turn Me On, I'm a Radio" was released as a single via Warner Bros.
 Records in June 1982.
 The song reached the seventeenth position on the Billboard Hot Country Singles chart in 1982.
 It became her seventh top-twenty hit on the country singles chart and her second from her fourth studio album.
 Additionally, the single peaked at number seven on the Canadian RPM Country Singles chart, becoming her second top-ten single on that chart.